 Veterinary medicine offers great diversity in career options for the student interested in biology, zoology and mathematics.
 Additional information on pursing a career in veterinary medicine and veterinary technology can be found at the American Veterinary Medical Association website.

-This blog may also be found in the “Tales from the Pet Clinic” blog from WebMD.
+This may also be found in the “Tales from the Pet Clinic” blog on WebMD.com.

 For over a century, The Animal Medical Center has been a national leader in animal health care, known for its expertise, innovation and success in providing routine, specialty and emergency medical care for companion animals.
 Thanks in part to the enduring generosity of donors, The AMC is also known for its outstanding teaching, research and compassionate community funds.
 Please help us to continue these efforts.
 Send your contribution to: The Animal Medical Center, 510 East 62nd Street, New York, NY 10065.
 For more information, visit www.amcny.org.
 To make an appointment, please call 212.838.7053.